winningproduct/learn-portal/content/2-focus/03-problem-solution-fit-testing.md

 ---
-templateKey: 'model-post'
-indexingField: 4-Focus
-title: 'Problem Solution Fit Testing'
+title: "Problem Solution Fit Testing"
-metaTitle: ""
-metaDescription: ""
-subtitle: 'Translate problems into solutions that will be adopted.'
-date: 2019-07-25T15:04:10.000Z
-featuredpost: true
-featuredimage: '/img/problem-solution-fit.png'
+metaTitle: "Problem Solution Fit Testing | WP"
-description: "According to a post mortem research of global startups conducted by the venture capital database [CB Insights](https://www.cbinsights.com/research/), the most common reason why new ventures fail is because they build and launch something customers don’t want.
-The problem solution fit is all about identifying an existing problem and to solve it with a solution that customers find useful and satisfying.
-It is the evidance that a product, or a service solves a customer's problem."
+metaDescription: "The problem solution fit is all about identifying an existing problem and to solve it with a solution that customers find useful and satisfying.
+It is the evidence that a product, or a service solves a customer's problem."

 metaTags:
   - Focus
   - Problem Solution Fit Testing
-  - Winning Product Canvas
+  - Winning Product
 ---

 ## Why
-Because it shows us that our product has the potential of scaling, and getting to product-market fit.
+According to a post mortem research of global startups conducted by the venture capital database [CB Insights](https://www.cbinsights.com/research/), the most common reason why new ventures fail is because they build and launch something customers don’t want.

 Before investing months or years of effort towards building a product, the first step is determining if this product is something worth doing.

 ## How